 The named executives participate in the Retirement Plan for Employees of Canadian Utilities Limited and Participating Companies (CU plan), which has both a defined benefit (DB) and defined contribution (DC) component.

 Nancy C. Southern participates in the DB component.
-Brian P. Shkrobot, Melanie L. Bayley, Becky A. Penrice and Jason Sharpe participate in the DC component.
+Brian P. Shkrobot, Becky A. Penrice, Melanie L. Bayley, and D. Jason Sharpe participate in the DC component.
+Wayne K. Stensby is a suspended participant in the DB component and an active participant in the DC component.